timescale/docs/migrate/dual-write-and-backfill/dual-write-from-postgres.md

 ## 7. Validate that all data is present in target database

+Now that all data has been backfilled, and the application is writing data to both databases, the contents of both databases should be the same.
+How exactly this should best be validated is dependent on your application.

+If you are reading from both databases in parallel for every production query, you could  consider adding an application-level validation that both databases are returning the same data.

+Another option is to compare the number of rows in the source and target tables, although this will read all data in the table which may have an impact on your production workload.

-One possible approach to validating this is to compare row counts on a chunk-by-chunk basis.
-One way to do so is to run `select count(*) ...` which is exact but potentially costly.
-Another way to do it would be to run analyze on both the source and target chunk and then look at the `reltuples` column of the `pg_class` table for the chunks' rows.
-This would not be exact but would be less costly.
+Another option is to run `ANALYZE` on both the source and target tables and then look at the `reltuples` column of the `pg_class` table.
+This is not exact, but doesn't require reading all rows from the table.
+Note: for hypertables, the reltuples value belongs to the chunk table, so you must take the sum of `reltuples` for all chunks belonging to the hypertable.

 ## 8. Validate that target database can handle production load